BBIP - Pictures from Previous Programs

 explains to students what has happened to his community from 2010-11.

 (Jerusalem) Students hearing about a Shoah/Holocaust survivor’s experiences during WWII at Yad Vashem, Israel’s Shoah museum complex.

 (Ramallah) Students at the mausoleum of former President Yassir Arafat.
 Following this site visit students heard from two Palestinian BBIP staffers on their personal thoughts on the former leader.

 (Tel Aviv) Students at the Israeli Independence Hall museum.

 (Mount Gerizim, Nablus) Students hear from Husney Cohen, a Samaritan priest, at a bus stop 300 yards away from the Samaritan Museum, which Cohen directs.
 Though Samaritans identify as the authentic descendents of the biblical Children of Israel and do not identify as Jews, Palestinians know them as al-yahud a’samara, the Samaritan Jews, adding another unique layer to the identity politics of the region.

 (Haifa) Students at the base of the beautiful Baha’i Gardens, a renowned landmark in this coastal

-(Jenin area) BBIP student posing with a group of Palestinian kids after an intense day in Nablus and Jenin.
+(Jenin) BBIP student posing with a group of Palestinian kids after an intense day in Nablus and Jenin.